 Maximise the value of the estate through currency planning

-In most inheritance cases, you will have an Inheritance Tax sum to pay, but you can maximise the value of any estate left to you by using a currency specialist to ensure you get the best available exchange rates and avoid banking and transfer fees.
+In most inheritance cases, you will have an Inheritance Tax sum to pay, but you can maximise the value of any estate left to you by using a currency specialist to ensure your money is protected against fluctuating market rates.
 Currency specialists can also lock in an exchange rate that works for you using a specialist currency product called a forward contract, allowing you to forward buy currency at a set rate for up to a year.
-This is a good idea to protect yourself from exchange rate fluctuations when currency markets are volatile, especially if you have any large inheritance sums to transfer between countries, or ongoing regular payments needed after that.
+This is often a good idea if you have any large inheritance sums to transfer between countries, or ongoing regular payments needed after that.
 The savings all start to add up, so it is worth investigating for peace of mind at a difficult time.
-France Property Guides work with a trusted, qualified independent lawyer on inheritance issues in France.
-Get in touch with them today.